sparcityeu/mmcso/README.md

 # Run MPI application
 ```

+See `tools/run.sh` for an example usage with OpenMPI with 2 MPI processes and 3 OpenMP threads per MPI process.

+The file `bench/mt_overlap` in the build folder contains a micro-benchmark that will be run using `run.sh`.

 ### Thread affinity

 It is recommended to pin the offloading thread to a core in the same NUMA domain as the threads of the multithreaded MPI process.